AVC-17/Flutter/README.md

 # Flutter Projects Repository

 Welcome to my Flutter repository!
-This repository contains three Flutter projects: `mi_card`, `dice_game`, and `magic_8_ball`.
+This repository contains various Flutter projects.
 Each project serves as a learning experience and showcases different aspects of Flutter development.

 ## Projects Overview